Home » Auto loans

 Table of Contents:

-If you’re looking to trade in your car, you may wonder if you can do so if you still have a loan outstanding on the vehicle.
-The good news is that, in most situations, you can trade in a financed car.
+If you’re looking to trade in your current car, you may wonder if you can do so if you still have a loan outstanding on the vehicle.
+The good news is that, in most situations, you can trade in a financed vehicle.
 Here’s how it works.

-When you go to trade in your car, the dealership will pay off the remaining balance on your loan.
-They will then apply your equity in the car towards purchasing your new vehicle.
+When you go to the finance center to trade in your car, the dealership will pay off the remaining balance on your loan.
+They will then apply your equity in the car towards the purchase of your next vehicle.
 If you owe more on the loan than the car is worth, you may still be able to trade it in, but you may have to pay the difference out-of-pocket or roll the negative equity into your new loan.
+Some dealerships may also offer additional incentives to help with the transition, so it’s worth asking about any promotions or special offers available at the time of your vehicle purchase.

 When trading in a car you still owe money on, it’s essential to research and understand the implications.
-In addition, weighing all your options before committing to either route is important, as this will help ensure you get the most value out of your vehicle
+In addition, weighing all your options before committing to either route is important, as this will help ensure you get the most value out of your trade-in offer.
+Be sure to consider your loan term and how it may impact your next vehicle purchase.

 Let’s take a closer look at the different considerations involved in trading in a financed car and what you can do to ensure you get the best deal.